 Why choose this course

-Unique in the UK, our exciting BSc and MPhys Physics with Nuclear Astrophysics courses contain all the core modules required in a physics degree, but with a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.
-After all, when you look up into the night sky, almost everything you see is the result of a nuclear reaction.
+You’ll study the core modules required of a physics degree, but you’ll also gain a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.

 What you will study